 If you and your dog want a real challenge and want to be competition ready, the A-frame may be just what you're looking for.
 Look into this piece of agility equipment and take your agility training to new heights!

-United States Dog Agility Association, Inc. (USDAA) guide for the A-frame.
+United States Dog Agility Association, Inc. (USDAA)

 Have Dog Training Questions?